"Jans" arrive on a cold but sunny campus to officially begin their Hamilton experience and take part in new student orientation.

-- Hamilton welcomes about 40 first-year students each January.
-Because nearly two-thirds of Hamilton students study abroad or away for some or all of their junior year, we typically have space available on campus to offer January admission to qualified students whom we would not be able to accommodate in the fall.
+Hamilton welcomes approximately 45 new first-year students each January.
+Because a large percentage of Hamilton students study abroad or away during the spring of their junior year, we typically have space available to offer January admission to qualified students whom we would not be able to accommodate in the fall.

-- Arcadia is along-standing and trusted Hamilton partner, and many “Jans” choose to study in London through the Arcadia University Fall in London Freshman Program, with credit-bearing and pre-approved.
+- Arcadia is along-standing and trusted Hamilton partner, and many “Jans” choose to study in London through Arcadia University's Fall in London Freshman Program, with credit-bearing and pre-approved courses.
 Arcadia offers limited financial aid for this program.

-- Recently, Hamilton launched a new partnership with SEA Semester for Environmental Science in Woods Hole (MA).
-SEA Semester and Hamilton have partnered for years on upper-class student offerings.
-This relatively new program, which is credit-bearing and has been approved by Hamilton, is tailored to first-year, “gap” semester students who are seeking a unique and adventurous fall semester experience.
+- Hamilton’s partnership with SEA Semester for Environmental Studies in Woods Hole (Mass.) is a credit-bearing program tailored to first-year, “gap”-semester students who are seeking a unique and adventurous fall semester experience.

-- Jans looking to create a unique and personalized fall semester experience are encouraged to consider the Center for Interim Programs, a trusted partner of Hamilton that provides one-on-one counseling for students looking to design a non- credit-bearing gap experience of any length.
+- “Jans” looking to create a unique and personalized fall semester experience are encouraged to consider the Center for Interim Programs, a trusted partner that provides one-on-one counseling for students looking to design a non- credit-bearing gap experience of any length.

-- Information on transfer credit and a list of other programs in which Jans have previously participated can be found here.
+- Check out further information on transfer credit and a list of other programs in which Jans have previously participated.